 For example, a company that owns land in Queensland with a taxable value of more than $350,000 could change its structure and name, or transfer assets—including land—to a subsidiary.

-Because land tax is assessed on an owner’s land at midnight 30 June each year, any changes to the ownership of the land before this date are unimportant—whoever is shown as the owner of the land on the certificate of title on the liability date will be assessed for land tax.
+Because land tax is assessed on an owner’s land at midnight 30 June each year, any changes to the ownership of the land before this date are unimportant—whoever is shown as the owner in the Titles Registry on the liability date will be assessed for land tax.

 Primary production exemption